IBS Food Triggers

 Most people suffer from bouts of diarrhoea and constipation, gas, and cramping from time to time, but for people who suffer from Irritable bowel syndrome or IBS these conditions may seem like a way of life.
-There are various contributing factors for IBS, like food intolerances, SIBO, parasites, a history of gastroenteritis or food poisoning and stress is certainly a factor, but until you can work with someone to find the causes you can remove the trigger foods that make your symptoms worse.
+There are various contributing factors for IBS, like food intolerances, SIBO, parasites, histamine inflammation symptoms, a history of gastroenteritis or food poisoning and stress is certainly a factor, but until you can work with someone to find the causes you can remove the trigger foods that make your symptoms worse.
 While different people will find that different foods trigger bouts of diarrhoea, constipation, bloating, cramps and abdominal pain, there are some foods that commonly affect people suffering from this condition.
 Here is a look at some of these foods, and how they affect people with IBS.

 Many people with IBS are adversely affected by dairy products, especially milk.
 While it is often the lactose in these foods that causes bouts of diarrhoea or constipation (lactose intolerance), the fat content of these foods can also be a trigger.
 Then there’s the casein and whey proteins that dairy foods contain that also negatively affect some people with IBS symptoms.
 Dairy foods can also be quite difficult to digest, making some symptoms of IBS last even longer.